Skip to Main Content

 Looking for GivingTuesday Email Examples?

-Communicating with your supporters before, during, and after GivingTuesday will be an important part of your campaign’s success.
-These best practices will be helpful!
+Communicating with your supporters before, during, and after GivingTuesday will be an essential part of your campaign’s success.

 If you’re looking for a little extra help, we’ve got you covered.
 Our GivingTuesday Toolkit includes email templates and examples, social media post ideas, campaign planning worksheets, and fundraising tips you can use during your campaign.
 Get your copy of the GivingTuesday Toolkit today!